Belgrade Theatre: Background

 Coventry was the fastest growing city in Britain between the First and Second World Wars.
 Its cramped medieval streets were becoming dangerously congested and overcrowded, and in 1938 the City Council appointed Donald Gibson to become the first city architect.
 The newly created City Architect's Department had ambitious plans, and the devastation of the Coventry Blitz allowed it more freedom to design an entirely new city centre.
-In 1955 Gibson resigned; extensive work had already taken place in the city centre but a growing Coventry required further development.
-The person that took over from him, Arthur Ling, would be the designer of the Belgrade Theatre.
+In 1955, Gibson resigned; extensive work had already taken place in the city centre, but a growing Coventry required further development.
+The person who took over from him, Arthur Ling, would be the designer of the Belgrade Theatre.

 Some versions of the overall plan for the city centre included three new theatres and cinemas, but during the 1950s it became clear that this would not be viable.
 There were still two pre-war cinemas operating in the city centre, and audiences were falling.
 It was decided that a single new theatre would be built on the corner of Corporation Street and Upper Well Street.